Ensemble averaging (machine learning): Method

 Alternatively, domain knowledge may be used to generate several classes of experts.
 An expert from each class is trained, and then combined.

 A more complex version of ensemble average views the final result not as a mere average of all the experts, but rather as a weighted sum.
 If each expert is $y_i$, then the overall result $\tilde{y}$ can be defined as:

 where $\mathbf{\alpha}$ is a set of weights.
 The optimization problem of finding alpha is readily solved through neural networks, hence a "meta-network" where each "neuron" is in fact an entire neural network can be trained, and the synaptic weights of the final network is the weight applied to each expert.
 This is known as a linear combination of experts.

-It can be seen that most forms of neural networks are some subset of a linear combination: the standard neural net (where only one expert is used) is simply a linear combination with all $\alpha_j = 0$ and one $\alpha_k=1$.
+It can be seen that most forms of neural network are some subset of a linear combination: the standard neural net (where only one expert is used) is simply a linear combination with all $\alpha_j = 0$ and one $\alpha_k=1$.
 A raw average is where all $\alpha_j$ are equal to some constant value, namely one over the total number of experts.

 A more recent ensemble averaging method is negative correlation learning, proposed by Y. Liu and X. Yao.
-Now this method has been widely used in evolutionary computing.
+This method has been widely used in evolutionary computing.